 A pool room dehumidification specialist came to that realization back in the 1970’s, and like many other innovations, his idea led to finding a better way.
-In 1985, the solutions were brought to market and he is still President and Chief Engineer for DXair.
+In 1985, those solutions were brought to market and his original engineering is still the driving force in DXair systems.

 Stories like this fill the annals of American business history but we’re not here to simply entertain you with this engineer’s story, we’re here to provide custom built solutions that truly control the humidity and air quality in your pool room/natatorium.
 Sure, everyone in this business claims they can help you, but our engineer worked with many other systems before developing his.

 By the way, that first prototype system built in 1985 is still functioning!